securefederatedai/openfl/docs/about/features_index/workflowinterface.rst

 LocalRuntime Backends
 ---------------------

-The Runtime defines where code will run, but the Runtime has a :code:`Backend` - which defines the underlying implementation of *how* the flow will be executed. :code:`single_process` is the default in the :code:`LocalRuntime`: it executes all code sequentially within a single python process, and is well suited to run both on high spec and low spec hardware
+The Runtime defines where code will run, but the Runtime has a :code:`backend` - which defines the underlying implementation of *how* the flow will be executed. :code:`single_process` is the default in the :code:`LocalRuntime`: it executes all code sequentially within a single python process, and is well suited to run both on high spec and low spec hardware

 For users with large servers or multiple GPUs they wish to take advantage of, we also provide a :code:`ray` `<https://github.com/ray-project/ray>` backend.
 The Ray backend enables parallel task execution for collaborators, and optionally allows users to request dedicated CPU / GPUs for Participants by using the :code:`num_cpus` and :code:`num_gpus` arguments while instantiating the Participant in following manner: